LordRaydenMK/lordraydenmk.github.io/_posts/2020-09-08-viewmodel-lifecycle-owner-communication-rx.md

 ## LiveData and Events

 In situations like showing a `Snackbar`/dialog or navigating to a different `Activity/Fragment` the `ViewModel` also needs to notify the `LifecycleOwner`.
 A plain old `LiveData` doesn't work well here because it caches the last item.
-As a workaround, in the official Android architecture samples there is a `SingleLiveEvent` implementation of `LiveData`.MySate
+As a workaround, in the official Android architecture samples there is a `SingleLiveEvent` implementation of `LiveData`.

 ## Data Layer